dfparra/Eye-Exercise/README.md

 # Eye Exercise

 ## Project Description
-This JavaScript project uses the Mouse event mousemove to bind with the DOM element of an eye ball to the mouse.
+This JavaScript project uses the Mouse event mousemove to bind with the DOM element of an eyeball to move the mouse.
-When the user moves the mouse across the screen, the pupil of the eye ball will follow the mouse movement
+When the user moves the mouse across the screen, the pupil of the eyeball will follow the mouse movement

 ### How to Run
 Load the HTML page and move the mouse across the screen.